Seko Fofana: Lens

-On 18 August 2020, Fofana signed a four-year contract with RC Lens.
+On 18 August 2020, Fofana signed a four-year contract with Ligue 1 club Lens.
 He scored his first goal on 21 February 2021 against Dijon.
 After a string of good performances, he was awarded the Ligue 1 Player of the Month for September 2021.
 In May 2022, Fofana won the Prix Marc-Vivien Foé as the best African player in France's top flight for the 2021–22 campaign, following a season in which he scored eight goals in 37 appearances.
 On 31 August 2022, he signed a contract extension with the club until 2025.

+Al-Nassr

+On 18 July 2023, Fofana joined Saudi Pro League club Al Nassr on a three-year deal, reportedly for a fee of €25 million.

+Al-Ettifaq

+On 30 January 2024, Fofana joined fellow Saudi Arabian side Al-Ettifaq on a six-month loan.
+On 17 August 2024, Fofana re-joined Al-Ettifaq on a one-year loan.

+Rennes

+On 1 January 2025, Fofana returned to Ligue 1 and joined Rennes on a four-and-a-half years contract.
+The transfer was completed for a fee of €20 million, establishing him as the most expensive sale in the history of the Saudi Pro League.

 International career

 Fofana was eligible to play for France and Ivory Coast, as his parents come from there.
 Fofana previously represented France U16, France U17, France U18 and France U19.
 On 3 April 2017, Fofana chose to represent the Ivory Coast, the country of his parents.

 Fofana made his debut for Ivory Coast in a 2–0 2018 FIFA World Cup qualification loss to Morocco on 11 November 2017.

+In December 2023, Fofana was named in the Ivory Coast's squad for the 2023 Africa Cup of Nations.
+He scored the opening goal of the tournament four minutes into Ivory Coast's 2–0 win over Guinea-Bissau on 13 January 2024.